stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 }
 ```

-The code to initialise the clear value for the colour attachment is temporarily hard-coded to a grey colour:
+For the moment we bodge a grey clear value for the colour attachment:

 ```java
 // Init clear values